Azure/bicep-types-az/generated/storagesync/microsoft.storagesync/2018-07-01/types.md

 * **serverLocalPath**: string: Server Local path.
 * **serverResourceId**: string: Server Resource Id.
 * **syncStatus**: any (ReadOnly): Sync Health Status
-* **tierFilesOlderThanDays**: int: Tier files older than days.
+* **tierFilesOlderThanDays**: int {minValue: 0, maxValue: 2147483647}: Tier files older than days.
-* **volumeFreeSpacePercent**: int: Level of free space to be maintained by Cloud Tiering if it is enabled.
+* **volumeFreeSpacePercent**: int {minValue: 0, maxValue: 100}: Level of free space to be maintained by Cloud Tiering if it is enabled.

 ## StorageSyncServiceCreateParametersTags
 ### Properties